bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 If you replace `take_off_simple(scf)` in `__main__` with `move_linear_simple(scf)`, try to run the script.

-You will see the crazyflie take off, fly 0.5 m forward, fly backwards and land again.
+You will see the Crazyflie take off, fly 0.5 m forward, fly backwards and land again.

 Now we are going to add a turn into it.
 Replace the content under motion commander in `move_linear_simple(..)` with the following: